A user may need to pass a dynamic query to OleDb source/ADO source something like

 SELECT * FROM TblNm WHERE Col1 = @Var

 In OleDb source user can create query like this in a variable and pass it to the OleDb Source but ADO NET source does not have Variable as Data Access Mode, so what do we do for ADO Net Source.
-Okay dont scratch around there is way out which works for both OleDb and ADO Net Source.
+Okay dont scratch around there is way out which works for both OleDb and ADO Net Source.1.
+Create a variable

 2. Create ADO NET Source or OleDb Source and select SQL Command as DATA ACCESS MODE and give a simple query like SELECT * FROM TblNm